-The people working to strengthen these systems — government officials, civil society leaders and social innovators — understand the challenges and realities of the local context, but they often lack opportunities to systematically share their experiences or tap into implementation knowledge that their peers in other countries may have.
-They may have access to global guidance and foundational evidence on what needs to be done, but are less likely to have access to practical “how-to” knowledge that can help them make faster progress toward their goals.
+Leaders in low- and middle-income countries are focused on developing strong, self-sustaining systems that support improved outcomes in health, education and nutrition.
+They understand the challenges and realities of the local context, but often lack opportunities to systematically share their experiences or tap into implementation knowledge of peers in other countries.
+They often have access to global guidance and evidence on what needs to be done but are less likely to have access to practical “how-to” knowledge that can help them make faster progress toward their goals.